History

 The Lapis Press was founded in 1984 by artist Sam Francis with the goal of producing unusual and timely texts in visually compelling formats.
 Published editions comprised poetry, fiction, and essays on contemporary art, philosophy, literature and Jungian psychology.
 During this time, The Lapis Press also published books created in collaboration with significant contemporary artists.
 These livres d'artiste employed a variety of media including lithographs, etchings, and letterpress, printed on specially selected papers and bound by hand.

 When the Estate of Sam Francis closed in 2004, The Lapis Press embarked on a new program designed to create synergy between the dynamic art scene outside of America and the vitality of the blossoming cultural climate in Los Angeles.
-An artist residency program was established in 2005 to provide visiting artists with housing and studio space.
-Residency artists have included, Elger Esser, Georg Herold, Graciela Iturbide, Rinko Kawauchi, Stephen Shore, THE LA BREA MATRIX (Jens Liebchen, Max Regenberg, Oliver Sieber, Olaf Unverzart, Robert Voit and Janko Woltersmann), Doktor Lakra and Didier Vermeiren.
+From 2005-2012 Lapis hosted an artist residency program for visiting artists.
+Residency artists included, Elger Esser, Georg Herold, Graciela Iturbide, Rinko Kawauchi, Stephen Shore, THE LA BREA MATRIX (Jens Liebchen, Max Regenberg, Oliver Sieber, Olaf Unverzart, Robert Voit and Janko Woltersmann), Doktor Lakra and Didier Vermeiren.

-The Lapis Press is committed to collaborating with contemporary visual artists throughout the world who possess a unique and uncompromising vision.
-The studio provides a dynamic and enriching environment that enables artists to articulate work in any medium and is dedicated to achieving the level of trust necessary to realize successful editions.
+The Lapis Press is committed to working with contemporary visual artists throughout the world who possess a unique and uncompromising vision.
+The studio provides a dynamic and enriching environment that enables artists to articulate work in any medium.
 The quality and relevance of the work produced is a direct result of the enduring relationships Lapis cultivates with its artists.